dustinpfister/blog_posts/_posts/js-array.md

 console.log(a.constructor.name); // 'Array'
 ```

 Once an instance of an array is created there are a number of things that can then be done with the array.
-Prototype methods such as the array jon method for example can be used to create a string value of the array, there is also accessing the length propety of the array.
+Prototype methods such as the array jon method for example can be used to create a string value of the array, there is also accessing the length property of the array.
 In order to confirm that the instance of an array is indeed an array that is using the instance of operator, or checking the name property of the constructor object of the array.

 ### 1.2 - While loop example